DragonJTS/AWP-Proj1/README.md

-AWP-assign1
+AWP-proj1
 ===========

-Advanced Web Programmig - Assignment 1
+Advanced Web Programmig - Project 1

-Create a portfolio site
+Create a mobile version of your portfolio site

-Will serve as the basis for all future work